Removal of Tribal Nations to Oklahoma

 Approximately one-fourth of the Cherokee Nation from the southeastern US voluntarily migrated to Arkansas Territory (attached to Missouri), settling between the White and Arkansas Rivers in northwest Arkansas.

 On December 7 the Territory of Missouri was organized by Congress.

-On July 8 the Turkeytown Treaty was concluded between the Cherokees and representatives of the United States.
-Though sixty-seven chiefs signed the document, a majority of the tribe opposed it.
+On July 8 the Turkeytown Treaty was concluded between the Cherokee and representatives of the United States.
+Though sixty-seven chiefs signed the document, a majority of the tribal nation opposed it.
 Those removed to Arkansas Territory are known as “Old Settlers.”

-The Quapaws native to Arkansas signed a treaty accepting land or reservation of one million acres between the Arkansas and Ouachita Rivers.
+The Quapaw native to Arkansas signed a treaty accepting land or reservation of one million acres between the Arkansas and Ouachita Rivers.

 The Kickapoo (originally from Wisconsin) sign a treaty removing them from Illinois to Missouri; however, a remnant band remained in Illinois harassing white settlements.

 The Treaty of Doak’s Stand was the first of removal treaties involving the Choctaws of Mississippi.
-A portion of the tribe removed to southwest Arkansas Territory.
+A portion of the Choctaw Nation removed to southwest Arkansas Territory.